scaffeinate/100-days-of-code/log.md

 2. Have to start with Programming Assignment.
 Shouldn't take that much time if I figure it out first.
 3. Nice Brainstorming for quite some time.
 4. It's harder to think of the Flow since I haven't really planned out anything before.
 I just do things!
 But it's really important to figure it out before coding it.
+5. Got some things going since I had a template.
+Things that you do today will be worth something someday.

+**Link(s) to work:** [https://github.com/sudharti/100-day-challenge-android](https://github.com/sudharti/100-day-challenge-android)

 **Summary:**

 - Learnt something new with Dynamic connectivity problem.
 - Have to start planning and executing stuff and keep track of the progress & time.
+- Getting things rolling with Side project. +1

 ### Sol 3: January 7, 2017
 **Tasks For Today:**